King Diamond: Stage presence

 On stage, Diamond uses a microphone stand consisting of a femur bone and a tibia bone in the shape of a cross.
 He previously used a human skull, called Melissa, on stage.
 In the mid-1980s Melissa was stolen after a performance in the Netherlands.

-Diamond has changed the design of his make-up often over the years.
+Diamond is also known for his Corpse paint and has changed the design of his make-up often over the years.
 With Conspiracy, he wore a mesh of black and white line war paint, with some red "blood" made to look like a wound coming out of his forehead.
 With his album The Puppet Master, he used very little white and mainly had black crosses and inverted crosses going up and down his face.
+Diamond is also known for his onstage performance Brave Worlds described his stage presence stating "On stage, he transforms the concert into a dark theatre – a ritual where gothic tales, horrific characters and symbolic scenography merge.
+His distinctive "corpsepaint" and his microphone holder, an inverted cross made of human bones, make him an iconic figure."